kragen/derctuo/markdown/bluepill-aspirations.md

 [4]: ???
 "2623596 bytes"

 Apparently you can run it at 80 MHz, though not the 120MHz or 128MHz of the GD32 parts.
-User Macbeth says they couldn't get the stm32duino bootloaders to work on their *possibly* CKS chips (which claim to be brand-name STM32) but could get mecrisp to work:
+User Macbeth says they couldn’t get the stm32duino bootloaders to work on their *possibly* CKS chips (which claim to be brand-name STM32) but could get mecrisp to work:

-> I figured these dodgy STM32s just have a crippled USB port but then I flashed 'mecrisp' which is an implementation of Forth running over its own USB serial and it works perfectly!
+> I figured these dodgy STM32s just have a crippled USB port but then I flashed ‘mecrisp’ which is an implementation of Forth running over its own USB serial and it works perfectly!
 Very odd.

-Maybe it would be worthwhile to look at the [boot ROM][5] to compare it to ST's with `$ st-flash read system.bin 0x1ffff000 2048` using the st-flash program from Arduino's STM32Tools.
-User ag123 says the bootloader matches ST's.
+Maybe it would be worthwhile to look at the [boot ROM][5] to compare it to ST’s with `$ st-flash read system.bin 0x1ffff000 2048` using the st-flash program from Arduino’s STM32Tools.
+User ag123 says the bootloader matches ST’s.

 [5]: https://stm32duinoforum.com/forum/trebisky/stm32f103/blob/master/serial_boot/boot.txt

-Aha, I measured R10; it's 1.5kΩ as it ought to be, not 10kΩ as in the original Blue Pill design.
-Hopefully the silkscreen hasn't been switched around, so that R10 is the correct R10.
+Aha, I measured R10; it’s 1.5kΩ as it ought to be, not 10kΩ as in the original Blue Pill design.
+Hopefully the silkscreen hasn’t been switched around, so that R10 is the correct R10.

 Possible things to try